 In my opinion, cultured Freshwater pearls are THE pearls to watch over the next few years in terms of innovation!

 The biggest MAJOR difference between the Freshwater and Akoya pearl type is … SHAPE.

-Let’s break this down even further into a comparison between pearl types and each grade: AA+ Quality, AAA Quality and Gem/Elite Collection.
+Let’s break this down even further into a comparison between the two pearl types (Freshwater vs. the Akoya), and each Freshwater grade: AA+ Quality, AAA Quality and Gem/Elite Collection.